cyberboy666/tv_wall_mapper/README.md

 <details><summary>how to install from source</summary>

-you can support this project by buying compiled versions of this app from underscores.shop [put link to shop page here]
+you can support this project by buying compiled versions of this app from underscores.shop [put link to shop page here] - with a compiled version you only need to download & unzip a folder, then just run the app - no installing required!

 you can also install and compile it yourself from the source code and instructions provided below. if this software is useful to you consider giving back by [donating](https://opencollective.com/underscores/donate) or contributing in other ways.